 The resident "was positioned on his left side, and his right hip and buttocks were exposed."
 The resident's "bed was positioned beside a window looking out of the back of the building, and across from a community of trailer park homes."
 The wound care nurse "did not close the window blinds [before exposing the resident's] right hip and buttock and there was a direct view through the window to the resident."

 The state investigator interviewed the wound care nurse ten minutes later "in the hallway outside [the resident's] room."
 The investigator asked the wound care nurse to look into the resident's room and "state what she missed doing when preparing to conduct wound care for [a resident]."
 The nurse responded that "she should have closed the window blinds before conducting wound care."
 The nurse also stated that she "never really thought about that window" but that closing the window "would provide privacy for the resident during wound care."

 If you believe that your loved one suffered injury or harm while living at Bloomfield Nursing and Rehabilitation Center, call the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our dedicated law firm fights on behalf of San Juan County victims of mistreatment living in long-term facilities including nursing homes in Bloomfield.
+Our dedicated network of attorneys fights on behalf of San Juan County victims of mistreatment living in long-term facilities including nursing homes in Bloomfield.
 Our knowledgeable attorneys offer legal representation to patients with cases that involve abuse and neglect happening in public and private nursing facilities.